-You’ve made a decision to move to the cloud.
+You’ve made a decision to move from on-premise to the cloud.
 Now it’s time to get the ball rolling and take steps to migrate your data successfully.
 Where should you start?
-What’s the best way to plan the cloud migration process to avoid possible pitfalls and make sure everything goes without a hitch?
+What’s the best way to plan the on-premise to cloud migration process to avoid possible pitfalls and make sure everything goes without a hitch?

 I talked with Tomasz Obszarny, Senior Technical Lead Cloud Architect, about cloud migration planning, possible strategies and common challenges that may lead to migration failures.
 Let’s find out what’s ahead of you.

-What does the cloud migration process look like?
+What does the on-premise to cloud migration process look like?

 Of course, a detailed roadmap depends on your specific needs.
 There’s no one-size-fits-all solution.
 However, here are some high-level step-by-step guidelines to help you successfully migrate your app and data to the cloud:

-1. The cloud migration scenario should be established
+1. Establish the on-premise to cloud migration scenario

 Do you want to do a full or partial migration to the cloud?
 Or maybe remain on-premise with backups to the cloud?
 Which cloud should you choose: public cloud, private cloud or a hybrid one?
 That’s something that should be decided at an early stage, alongside identifying the business needs.